 By producing a digital catalogue of approved suppliers, procurement teams can free up a huge amount of time for more value-adding activities.
 And, as people can only make purchases from suppliers you’ve green-flagged, you can still ensure you optimize the pricing of those purchases and avoid falling foul of things like ESG targets by using the wrong providers.
 It’s a simple and proven way of elevating efficiency across your department.

-These are just a few of the tools and technologies that can help streamline procurement workflows, and getting the right balance between technology and people is always paramount to success.
+Digital catalogues are just one example of procurement technology solutions that can streamline workflows and reduce unnecessary manual effort.
+Getting the right balance between technology and people is always paramount to success.
 WNS Procurement has expertise and capabilities spanning the end-to-end procurement process and beyond.
 If you’ve got questions about your current practices and want some help determining the best ways to drive change and create value, speak to us.